- Understand how much money you truly need now. Protect your ownership by not raising more than that amount.

 Much of the advice we’ve discussed amounts to this: do your best to understand what you are getting yourself into; understand contractual terms; understand the math.

 “I find that a lot of founders are so happy to get the money that they sign without thinking through the impacts,” Cardamone says.

 Once you’ve done all your homework, move quickly.
 Don’t waste time optimizing for a percent more here or a few thousand dollars more there.
 After all, you have a startup to run.

 “It’s more important in the beginning stages to get the right people around the table and get smart money in relatively quickly and with relatively low friction,” Cardamone adds.

-To show how convertible notes and SAFEs can impact dilution over the long term, we traced the founder's percentage ownership through two scenarios.
+To show how convertible notes and SAFEs can impact dilution over the long term, we traced the percentage of a company a founder owns through four different scenarios.
 In each case, everything after the seed investment is the same.

 Scenario 1: A company that raises a $2.5 million series seed at a $10 million post-money valuation.
 (Notes have a 20% discount, $8 million cap.)

 Scenario 2: A company that raises a $1.5 million series seed at a $5 million post-money valuation.
 (Notes have a 20% discount, $8 million cap.)